Hitler: A Film from Germany: Release

-The film was screened in the Un Certain Regard section at the 1978 Cannes Film Festival.
-It was also screened in the summer of 1978 at the San Francisco Palace of Fine Arts.
+Our Hitler screened in the Un Certain Regard section at the 1978 Cannes Film Festival.
+It was also screened in the summer of 1978 at the Palace of Fine Arts in San Francisco, California.

+On the review aggregator website Rotten Tomatoes, 80% of 5 critics' reviews are positive.

-The film was re-released in a rare screening by Film at Lincoln Center in February 2024 and concluded March 2024.
+It was re-released in a rare screening by Film at Lincoln Center in February 2024 and concluded March 2024.
 Beatrice Loayza of The New York Times was quoted as saying, "...the hottest ticket in New York is a seven-hour-plus movie about Adolf Hitler."
+It screened over the course of a single day, 16 May 2026, at the Berkeley Art Museum and Pacific Film Archive.

 Influence

-The film was a considerable influence on, among others, the critic Susan Sontag and the philosopher Philippe Lacoue-Labarthe; Sontag called it "one of the 20th century’s greatest works of art".
+The film was a considerable influence on, among others, critic Susan Sontag and philosopher Philippe Lacoue-Labarthe; Sontag called it "one of the 20th century’s greatest works of art".
 It provided the underlying metaphor for James Chapman's 1993 novel about AIDS, Our Plague: A Film from New York.

 Sequences from Hitler: A Film from Germany are featured in the film The Ister (2004), which includes extensive interview footage of Syberberg.

 English version

-As the film was co-produced by the BBC, it was also released in an English version.
-While all of the monologues spoken by the actors are subtitled in the English version, Heller's translated offstage narration is spoken by a BBC narrator.
+As the film was co-produced by the BBC, it was also issued in an English version.
+While all spoken monologues are subtitled in the English version, Heller's translated offstage narration is spoken by a BBC narrator.
 Due to the BBC's co-production, the German language used in the film, including the original World War II radio broadcasts and authentic speeches, receives a more sophisticated translation than in many US and British documentaries on Nazi Germany.
 One advantage of the English over the German version is that whenever a new character is introduced or an original recording is heard, the character's or speaker's name is displayed.